hamzaafzaalofficial/Integrate-Open-Policy-Agent-OPA-with-Jenkins-for-Compliance-Checks/README.md

 ---
 ### Conclusion:
-This lab demonstrates how to integrate OPA with Jenkins for enforcing compliance checks in a CI/CD pipeline.
+This guide demonstrates how to integrate OPA with Jenkins for enforcing compliance checks in a CI/CD pipeline.
 You learned how to set up OPA, write Rego policies, integrate those policies into a Jenkins pipeline, and simulate compliance failures to verify OPA's responses.
 This setup ensures that only compliant applications are built and deployed, enhancing the security and governance of your CI/CD process.